Big Cat 411: All About The Cheetah

 6. Cheetah cubs have long hair to blend in.

-cheetah facts Mama cheetahs are ferocious, but they can't be with their young 24/7.
+cheetah facts Mama cheetahs are ferocious, but they can’t be with their young 24/7.
 Cubs are vulnerable to predators, but they have a few tricks that help keep them safe.
 One of those tricks has to do with their funny haircuts.
-Cheetah cubs have long hair on their backs and top of their heads.
-It almost looks like a mullet, but it's actually called a mantle.
+Cheetah cubs have long hair on their backs and on top of their heads.
+It almost looks like a mullet, but it’s actually called a mantle.
 This unusual hairstyle helps them blend in with long grass.
 It can also make them look like honey badgers so wary predators will leave them alone.

 7. A shaved cheetah will still have spots.

-If you had time to count, you'd find that an individual cheetah has between 2,000 and 3,000 black spots bespeckling their tan fur.
+If you had time to count, you’d find that an individual cheetah has between 2,000 and 3,000 black spots bespeckling their tan fur.
 These spots aid in camouflage and are different than the spots of other big cats, like leopards.
-Another interesting spotted cheetah fact is that it isn't only their fur that is spotted.
-If you were to shave a cheetah, you'd find that their skin has the exact same spotted pattern.
+Another interesting fact about spotted cheetahs is that it isn’t only their fur that is spotted.
+If you were to shave a cheetah, you’d find that their skin has the exact same spotted pattern.
 The black fur spots actually grow out of the black spots on their skin.

 8. Cheetahs most likely originated from the Americas.

 Today, your only chance of seeing a cheetah in the western hemisphere is if you go to a zoo or animal sanctuary.
-Wild cheetahs are now found only in Africa and a few small pockets in the middle east.
-But most researchers believe that hasn't always been the case.
-It's believed that the cheetah originated in the Americas and migrated to Asia via the Beringian land bridge about 100,000 years ago.
-They then moved south into Africa where they've been ever since.
+Wild cheetahs are now found only in Africa and a few small pockets in the Middle East.
+But most researchers believe that hasn’t always been the case.
+It’s believed that the cheetah originated in the Americas and migrated to Asia via the Beringian land bridge about 100,000 years ago.
+They then moved south into Africa where they’ve been ever since.

 9. They have large litters.